2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ![image](assets/fr/052.webp)

 On the right side of the slide, a graph of inflation is displayed.
 The red arrows represent years of hyperinflation, as defined by Kagan's criterion, which is an inflation rate of 50% per month.
 This criterion can sometimes lead to ambiguous interpretations, as years with high inflation rates may not meet the strict definition of hyperinflation.
-It should be noted that redenomination, a common measure taken by governments during periods of inflation, is a notable occurrence.
+It is worth noting that redenomination, a common measure taken by governments during periods of inflation, is a notable occurrence.
 However, this does not solve the underlying problem of inflation or hyperinflation.
 It is only a way to rename the currency and remove zeros, without truly addressing the root cause of hyperinflation: the expansion of the money supply.
 In a later video, we will discuss the real solutions to address and resolve the problem of hyperinflation.
 In this series, we will highlight the consequences of a simple redenomination without adequate reforms: inflation persists.
 After Argentina, our study will cover Brazil, Bolivia, Peru, Nicaragua, and Venezuela.
 We will examine the redenominations that have taken place in these countries.

 ### Argentina